And it's great to have you with us on our first day of podcasting at www.rushlinbaugh.com.

 It's all about punishing the rich, class envy and so forth.

-But I mean, if we're gonna have an entitlement culture, why not let everybody participate back after this?
+But I mean, if we're going to have an entitlement culture, why not let everybody participate back after this?

-All right, since the subject of the Laguna Beach landslide has come up, I've I've um got a story here from the uh LA Times about it today, and I've got also that uh column that I wanted to share with you from the college president asking is college worth the money.
+All right, since the subject of the Laguna Beach landslide has come up, I've got a story here from the LA Times about it today.

-But the I'm gonna tell you what my first thought was, and and and it's it's it's all a product of conditioning.
+But I'm going to tell you what my first thought was, and it's all a product of conditioning.

-Uh I don't live on a hillside, but I live on a beach.
+I don't live on a hillside, but I live on the beach.

-And you can you can deal with that any number of ways.
+And you can deal with that any number of ways.

-Uh I'll just give you an example if you if you live on the beach where I live, uh and you want hurricane insurance, you've got two choices a deductible of two million dollars a year or a deductible of five hundred thousand.
+If you live on the beach where I live and you want hurricane insurance, you've got two choices, a deductible of $2 million a year or a deductible of $500,000.

-They don't want to sell it to you, that is the point.
+They don't want to sell it to you.

-Second thing, uh Every year, the state moves the coastal construction line further away from the water line from the beach and the water line on the basis that if we keep moving you further away, you'll be safer if such a storm comes.
+Second thing, Every year, the state moves the coastal construction line further away from the waterline, from the beach and the waterline, on the basis that if we keep moving you further away, you'll be safer if such a storm comes.

 An example, where I live right now, if I wanted to rebuild my house and tear it down, I would be subject to the new coastal construction line.